 I looked at Eleanor with giant eyes and mouthed, “Is she in love with her brother?”

-Ever the optimist, Eleanor shook her head and rolled her eyes at me as if to say, “Don’t be silly, I read a thesis like that every day.”
+Ever the optimist, Eleanor rolled her eyes at me as if to say, “Don’t be silly, I read a thesis like that every day.”

 The professor’s voice had a tremor of trepidation as she invited Karen to continue.
 But Karen needed no invitation.
 She launched into page one of fifteen: “I love my brother Henry very much.
 He is the only soulmate I will ever have.”